wejgaard/TclForth/README.md

 * Desktop apps for Windows and OS-X

 ### Guide
-The [Wiki](https://github.com/wejgaard/tclforth/wiki) is a good place for the the Users Guide.
+The [Wiki](https://github.com/wejgaard/tclforth/wiki) is a good place for the Users Guide.
 TclForth is special but it all makes sense.
+And can be experienced interactively.

 ### Comments
-Use the [Issues](https://github.com/wolfwejgaard/tclforth/issues) for Comments, Questions, Ideas.
+Use the [Issues](https://github.com/wejgaard/tclforth/issues) for Comments, Questions, Ideas.

 ### [Release v0.7.0](https://github.com/wolfwejgaard/tclforth/releases)

-The zip archive contains the TclForth source files as well as Tcl executables for Windows and OS-X, and shell code for Linux.
+The TclForth.zip archive contains the TclForth source files as well as Tcl executables for Windows and OS-X, and shell code for Linux.

 * Windows: Run tclforth.exe
 * OS-X: Run tclforth.app